-Green Bay Packaging’s new recycled paper mill is being developed in Brown County, Wisconsin, US.
-It is the first new paper mill to be set up in the state in more than 30 years.
+Green Bay Packaging’s recycled paper mill in Brown County, Wisconsin, US, was the first new paper mill to be set up in the state in more than 30 years.

 The Green Bay region was selected as the location for the construction of the paper mill due to the favourable business climate and skilled workforce.

-Announced in June 2018, the project is expected to require an investment of more than $500m.
+Announced in June 2018, the project was built with an investment of more than $500m.
 The project also includes a $25m investment towards the expansion of Green Bay’s shipping container division.

-Construction of the new paper mill, which will produce packaging paper, is expected to begin towards the end of 2018.
-The new paper mill will commence operations in 2021 and is expected to double Green Bay’s manufacturing capabilities.
+Construction of the new paper mill, which produces packaging paper, began in August 2018.
+While initial production began in March 2021, the new paper mill was inaugurated in June 2021 and is expected to double Green Bay’s manufacturing capabilities.

 The project is expected to generate approximately 200 direct jobs and 135 indirect jobs in Wisconsin.